fionahiiwx/Anaconda_Python/README.md

-# Anaconda_Python
+# Jupyter_Python
-Python that I have learned using Anaconda
+Python that I have learned using Jupyter Notebook